syncfusion-content/ej2-react-docs/ej2-react/listview/how-to/get-selected-items-from-listview.md

 ---
 layout: post
-title: Get selected items from listview in React Listview Component | Syncfusion
+title: Get selected items from ListView in React Component | Syncfusion
 description: Learn here all about get selected items from listview in Syncfusion Essential React Listview component, its elements and more.
 control: Get selected items from listview
 platform: ej2-react